Diffuse neutrino flux from relativistic reconnection in AGN coronae: Diffuse neutrino flux calculation

 \subsection{Corona model}

-We assume that neutrinos in non-jetted AGN are produced within a compact, highly magnetized region close to the black hole, coinciding with the site of non-thermal X-ray emission commonly referred to as the corona.
-We briefly outline the model, introduced in \cite{2024ApJ...961L..14F} to explain the IceCube observations of NGC~1068, and explored more generally for AGN coronae in \cite{karavola_neutrino_2025}.
+We assumed that neutrinos in non-jetted AGNs are produced within a compact, highly magnetized region close to the black hole coinciding with the site of nonthermal X-ray emission commonly referred to as the corona.
+We briefly outline the model introduced in \cite{fiorillo_reconnection_2024} to explain the IceCube observations of NGC~1068 and explored more generally for AGN coronae in \cite{karavola_neutrino_2025}.
 In this model, the powerhouse of coronal emission is magnetic reconnection in current sheets that form within the magnetospheric region of an accreting black hole.
-The current sheet is described by a cuboid with dimensions $L\times L \times \beta_{\rm rec}L$, with $L= \bar R r_{\rm g}$ and $\beta_{\rm rec} \sim 0.1$ being the reconnection rate.
-For the scope of the numerical calculations, we describe the corona as a spherical environment, with volume $\beta_{\rm rec} L^3$.
-Under this description, one can define an effective coronal radius $R=\left[3 \beta_{\rm rec}/(4 \pi) \right]^{1/3} L \sim 0.29 L$.
-In this work, we adopt $ \bar R = 12$, motivated by global numerical simulations \citep{ripperda_black_2022}.
+The current sheet is described by a cuboid with dimensions $L\times L \times \beta_{\rm rec}L$, with $L= \bar R r_{\rm g}$, $\beta_{\rm rec} \sim 0.1$ being the reconnection rate and $r_{\rm g} = GM/c^2$.
+For the scope of the numerical calculations, we describe the corona as a spherical environment with volume $\beta_{\rm rec} L^3$.
+Under this description, one can define an effective coronal radius: $R=\left[3 \beta_{\rm rec}/(4 \pi) \right]^{1/3} L \sim 0.29 L$.
+In this work, we adopted $ \bar R = 12$, motivated by global numerical simulations \citep{ripperda_black_2022}.